-Anapodaris Gorge is formed at the final part of the longest river of Crete, Anapodaris, that collects the waters of Central Province Heraklion and South Dikti Range.
-The suggested route has a duration of 3-3.5 hours and is possible during summer or late spring when the river does not have too much water.
+Anapodaris Gorge is formed at the final part of the longest river in Crete, river Anapodaris, that collects the waters of the central prefecture of Heraklion and south Dikti Range.
+The suggested route has a duration of 3-3:30 hours and is possible during summer or late spring when the river does not have too much water.
 It is worth noting that the river empties to the sea about 40 million cubic meters of water annually.
 The proposed route starts inside the riverbed after we follow a gravel road of 2.7km starting from the village Skinias.
 We walk for the first two hours in the riverbed.
 During the course, we note that the erosion of the river forms unique passages, often blocked by huge boulders.
 These rocks form giant figures reminding of humans and animals.